amorriscode/21-day-coding-challenge-2019/README.md

 If you're reading this and the challenge isn't over then you can [join my team](https://coding-challenge.lighthouselabs.ca/teams/join/bits-and-bytes).
 The code to join is `UMBRELLA`.

 Good luck!

+__Note: Some of the code style is not my own as I have copied from Lighthouse Labs 😅...__